Dynamical properties of convex cocompact actions in projective space: Convex cocompact groups which are relatively hyperbolic

 \subsubsection{Dynamics of the $\Gamma$-action on $\limset$}

 We start by establishing a basic dynamical fact about the action of $\Gamma$ on $\limset$ and $\Heq{\limset}$.
-We need to recall a property of \emph{divergent sequences} (that is, sequences which leave every compact) in $\PGL(d,\R)$.
-Using e.g. the Cartan decomposition of $\PGL(d,\R)$, one can verify the following: \begin{prop} Let $g_n$ be a divergent sequence of elements of $\PGL(d,\R)$.
-There is a subsequence $h_n$ of $g_n$ and nontrivial subspaces $E_+$, $E_-$ in $\R^d$ such that $\dim(E_+) + \dim(E_-) = d$, and for any compact
+We need to recall some basic properties of \emph{divergent sequences} (that is, sequences which leave every compact) in $\PGL(d,\R)$.